 - Auto accidents

-- Wandering and/or getting lost
+- Wandering or being lost

-- Making false accusations against others
+- Making false claims against others

 - Expressing inappropriate behaviour in public

 A person with dementia will experience a progressive loss of ability to communicate.
 The further the disease progresses, the less he will be able to express himself or understand what is being said.

 You may find the following strategies helpful when approaching and communicating with a person with Alzheimer’s disease:

 - Identify yourself, e.g., “My name is… I’m here to help you get home.”